 The Federal-Aid Highway Program ("FAHP") is an "umbrella" term that encompasses most of the federal programs that provide highway funding to the states, including New Hampshire.
-The major funding for the FAHP is made available in six core programs: the Interstate Maintenance Program, the Highway Bridge Replacement and Rehabilitation Program, the National Highway System Program, the Surface Transportation Program, the Congestion Mitigation and Air Quality Program and the Equity Bonus Program (formerly the Minimum Guarantee Program).
+The major funding for the FAHP is made available in the Interstate Maintenance Program, the Highway Bridge Replacement and Rehabilitation Program, the National Highway System Program, the Surface Transportation Program and the Congestion Mitigation and Air Quality Program.